 Detroit Car Accident FAQ

-At David Christensen Law, we make it a priority to ensure that every accident victim we work with is fully informed of his or her options.
-We want to make certain that you get answers to all of your questions, and we’ve addressed a few common concerns below.
-If you don’t see your question, please contact us so that you can speak with a Detroit car accident lawyer at length.
+At Christensen Law, we ensure that every victim we work with is informed of their options.
+We want to make certain that you get answers to all of your questions.
+That’s why we’ve addressed a few common concerns below.
+If you don’t see your question, please contact us to speak with a Detroit car accident lawyer.

 Yes.
-While most people think of their PIP policy in terms of how it applies to them, it can actually compensate other individuals, as well.
+While most people think of their PIP policy in terms of how it applies to them, it can compensate others, as well.
 Your PIP benefits will also extend to your family members, pedestrians, passengers, and motorcycle riders.

-Not necessarily.
-It’s entirely possible that the insurer or at-fault party will make a settlement offer that accounts for all of your losses and injuries.
-Court is only necessary when the other side refuses to make a fair offer.
+Maybe not.
+The insurer or at-fault party may make a settlement offer that accounts for all of your losses and injuries.
+Court is only necessary when the other side will not make a fair offer.

-No. External parties can easily be negligent and responsible for a wreck.
-For example, a pedestrian could be at fault for walking in front of you outside of a crosswalk.
-Similarly, a government agency can be responsible when lack of proper maintenance led to hazardous road conditions.
+No. External parties can easily be negligent and cause a wreck.
+For instance, a pedestrian could be at fault for walking in front of you outside of a crosswalk.
+Also, a government agency can be responsible when lack of proper upkeep led to bad road conditions.

-You don’t have to deal with the aftermath of a car crash alone.
-David Christensen Law is here to make certain that you don’t get taken advantage of by an insurer or opposing attorney.
-We can help you determine who was at fault, prove your claim, and obtain the full compensation you’re entitled to.
+You don’t have to deal with a car crash alone.
+Christensen Law is here to make certain that you don’t become an insurer’s next victim.
+We can help you determine who was at fault, prove your claim, and obtain the full compensation you deserve.